 Because shyness is behavior habit-based, you can gradually shift your actions by observing how socially confident people engage in conversations.

-There are 96 cues to learn, but the most important ones for overcoming your shyness are:
+There are many cues to learn, but the most important ones for overcoming your shyness are:

-- Ask open-ended questions: Confident people do not have to talk a lot; they have to ask the right questions.
-For example, notice how to interview host Ellen Degeneres leads her social interactions with compliments.
+• Ask open-ended questions: Confident people do not have to talk a lot; they have to ask the right questions.
+For example, notice how interview host Ellen Degeneres leads her social interactions with compliments.
 She asks a lot about the other person and focuses directly on them as they talk.
-She exudes authentic laid-back energy with open body language, good posture, her palms revealed, with plenty of eye contact and smiles while the other person talks.
+She exudes authentic laid-back energy with open body language and good posture, her palms revealed, with plenty of eye contact and smiles while the other person talks.

 Action Step #1: Watch YouTube videos or TV Shows of highly social and well-liked people.
 Put yourself in the shoes of a scientist studying their behavior.